apike/nutri-score-calculator/README.md

 You can preview the production build with `pnpm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## TODOS

+- Add form to add your own
+- Move values to original vs. not
+- Show contributions
+- Fill item from image
+- Deploy
+- Test and refine on mobile
+- Make nicer
+- Add add radio for "no milk", "skim milk", "2% milk"